World Partner Programs in Sub-Saharan Africa

-The Community Health and Social Policy program, offered through SIT, focuses on topics such as the relationship between traditional healing and state-of-the-art medicine, prenatal care, access to health care, and health education.
+Offered through SIT, this program focuses on topics such as the relationship between traditional healing and state-of-the-art medicine, prenatal care, access to health care, and health education.
 The program emphasizes the role of research, the influence of the media, the roles of the state and private enterprise, and the agency of community members.
 The program is based in Durban, South Africa’s third-largest city.

 South Africa is striving to implement a very progressive national constitution, restructure local governments, have all levels of government working to one cohesive end, deliver basic services to all communities, and come to terms with a high rate of societal violence and a still-uneasy racial divide.
 Students on the Multiculturalism and Human Rights program, will explore these issues.
 The program is based in Cape Town.

 SIT Uganda: Global Development Studies This program is currently on hiatus.

 As a result of two decades of economic and political reforms, the private sector, civil society, and non-governmental organizations in Uganda are vibrant and expansive.
 Based in the capital city Kampala, the Development Studies program will explore social issues that come with these transformations, along with topics related to development theory, foreign aid, and the sustainability of Uganda’s recent advances.